niajane/pucoti/README.md

 **A Purposeful Countdown Timer**

-PUCOTI is a simple, honest countdown timer with a few useful features:
+Stay on task with PUCOTI, a countdown timer built for simplicity and purpose.

 ### Features:
 - **Countdown**: Counts down to zero (and can go below zero).